-Buddhism goes a bit further, incorporating intention and thought, as well as spoken word and action.
+Buddhism karma goes a bit further, incorporating intention and thought, as well as spoken word and action.
 Everything we feel, say, do, and every choice we make ripples through time, and these choices are our karma, whether they be good or bad.
-Check out these five Laws of Karma:
+So what are the Laws of Karma?

-Law of Lessons – When we reincarnate we do so to learn what is and is not like love.
-When moving through worlds of duality, we learn from experiencing the extreme opposites: good-bad, problem-solution, etc. until we are able to evolve into divine love, joy and awareness.
+When we reincarnate we do so to learn what is and is not like love.
+When moving through worlds of duality, we learn from experiencing the extreme opposites: good-bad, problem-solution, etc. until we are able to evolve into divine love, joy, and awareness.
 One walks the divine circle until their lessons are learned.

-Law of Love – Karma comes full circle with love.
-The entire purpose of Karma is to propel your soul on a personal journey of reincarnation through the universe, eventually bringing all of us into a state of divine love, joy and awareness.
+Karma comes full circle with love.
+The entire purpose of Karma is to propel your soul on a personal journey of reincarnation through the universe, eventually bringing all of us into a state of divine love, joy, and awareness.
 Karma ceases when you have perfected your ability to love unconditionally.